-Their Red Garoupa with Picked Vegetable Tonkotsu Ramen ($20.50) features an interesting union of Japanese-style broth with Chinese elements, while you can opt for the Ebiko Prawn Paste with Chilli Vinaigrette Ramen ($13.91) for a spicy kick.
+Their Red Garoupa with Picked Vegetable Tonkotsu Ramen ($20.50) features an interesting union of Japanese-style broth with Chinese elements!
+Otherwise, opt for the Ebiko Prawn Paste with Chilli Vinaigrette Ramen ($13.91) for a spicy kick.

-Ramen Champion‘s selection of ramen is immense, to say the least, with brands like Gyumaru, Ikkyu, Menya Ryu and Buta God.
-Each stall has its own speciality dish, like the Special Tonkotsu Ramen ($16.94++) from Tonkotsu Ikkyu, featuring numerous slabs of chashu and a rich, creamy pork bone-based broth.
+Ramen Champion‘s selection of ramen is immense, to say the least, with brands like Gyumaru, Ikkyu, Menya Ryu, and Buta God.
+Each stall has its own specialty dish, like the Special Tonkotsu Ramen (from $15.80) from Tonkotsu Ikkyu, featuring numerous slabs of chashu and a rich, creamy pork bone-based broth.

-Menya Ryu offers a plethora of unique fare like their Magma Ramen ($17.74++), which mixes up to 16 kinds of spices, or the Sapporo Special Miso Ramen ($18.93++) that is cooked with three kinds of miso.
+Menya Ryu offers a plethora of unique fare like their Magma Ramen (from $16.80), which mixes up to 16 kinds of spices, or the Sapporo Special Miso Ramen (from $16.80) that is cooked with three kinds of miso.

 Meaning “super lucky” In Japanese, Suparakki Ramen serves bowls of goodness at affordable prices.
 They exclusively use freshly-made Hakata-style ramen, and their broth is hard-boiled for six hours to achieve a full, collagen-like richness.

-One of Suparraki’s speciality dishes is their Dry Truffle Ramen ($9.50), their house recipe including freshly made ramen, with stir-fried shredded pork, topped with a house-made sauce and drizzled with truffle oil.
+One of Suparraki’s specialty dishes is their Dry Truffle Ramen ($9.50).
+The house recipe includes freshly made ramen, with stir-fried shredded pork, topped with a house-made sauce and drizzled with truffle oil.

-Their best-seller is, of course, the Original Tonkotsu Ramen ($10.80), which uses a unique blend of pork bones to create a smooth, creamy, rich soup stock.
+Their bestseller is, of course, the Original Tonkotsu Ramen ($10.80).
+The soup-er dish uses a unique blend of pork bones to create a smooth, creamy, rich soup stock.
 Flavoured with a combination of Japanese shoyu, sea salt and kelp, you’re guaranteed maximum satisfaction!

-Crystal Jade is a household name for Chinese fare in Singapore, and they’ve recently launched Crystal Jade GO, a fast-food rendition for “cram-and-go students and quick-catch-up lunchers”, perfect for modern-day lifestyle.
+Crystal Jade is a household name for Chinese fare in Singapore most of us are familiar with.
+They’ve recently launched Crystal Jade GO, a fast-food rendition for “cram-and-go students and quick-catch-up lunchers”, perfect for the modern-day lifestyle.

-You can’t go wrong with the Shrimp Wanton Noodle ($8.80), a staple of Chinese cuisine and available both dry and with soup.
+Spoilt for choice?
+You can’t go wrong with the Shrimp Wanton Noodle ($8.80).
+A classic staple of Chinese cuisine, available both dry and with soup.
 The succulent wantons and the sauce-coated egg noodles make for a comforting dish to satisfy your cravings.

 For more traditional-style ramen, their signature Takagi Ramen ($9.90) serves up their original Japanese Tonkotsu broth enhanced with a light shio seasoning and infused with the subtle aroma of kombu and bonito.
 Paired with chashu, green scallions and sprouts, this bowl is simple yet delicious.

-For those of you who want a bit of everything, go for the Hoi An Express ($65), a set meal for two to three people.
-This consists of two small plates of appetisers like spicy caramelized chicken wings, crispy imperial rolls and more.
-Moving on to mains, you get a choice of banh mi, a Vietnamese-style baguette chock-full of savoury flavours like Caramelized 5-Spice Pork Belly Banh Mi, Chili-Lemongrass Chicken Banh Mi and Sauteed Lemongrass Pork-Cream Cheese Banh Mi.
-Finally, wash it down with your pick of Hanoi Pho, such as Pho Beef Combination and Pho Kampong Chicken, as well as two beverages.
+For those of you who want a bit of everything, go for the Hoi An Express ($65 for 2 to 3 pax).
+The set consists of two small plates of appetizers like spicy caramelized chicken wings, crispy imperial rolls,and more.
+Moving on to mains, you get a choice of banh mi, a Vietnamese-style baguette chock-full of savoury flavours like Caramelized 5-Spice Pork Belly Banh Mi.
+Finally, wash it down with your choice of Hanoi Pho, such as Pho Beef Combination and Pho Kampong Chicken, as well as two beverages.

-Back by popular demand, their Nagano Pork Belly with Mala Tomato Broth Noodle ($16.38) is a must-try dish for this season.
-Marrying the sweetness of tomato with the numbing sensation of mala in a rich broth and topped with slices of premium pork belly, this dish is sure to hit the spot.
+Back by popular demand, their Nagano Pork Belly with Yuzu Tomato Broth Noodle ($16.38) is a must-try dish for this season.
+Marrying the sweetness of tomato with the sweet and tangy flavours of fragrant yuzu in a rich broth, this bowl of noodles comes topped with slices of premium pork belly and is sure to hit the spot.